Trace Reconstruction with Language Models: Additional baseline comparisons

 \subsection{DNAformer}

-We compare the self-reported performance of DNAformer \citep{bar2025scalable}, trained on synthetic data and evaluated on the Microsoft dataset with up to 16 reads per example, to that of TReconLM.
+We compare TReconLM to the self-reported performance of DNAformer \citep{bar2025scalable}, which was trained on synthetic data and evaluated on the Microsoft dataset with up to 16 reads per example.
 For a fair comparison, we evaluate our pretrained TReconLM (input length \(L = 110\)) and recluster the noisy reads by index, as in \citet{bar2025scalable}.
-Since the Microsoft dataset lacks explicit indices, we follow their approach and use the shortest unique prefix of each ground-truth sequence as an index.
-We then cap each cluster at a maximum of 10 reads to match TReconLM’s context length.
+Since the Microsoft dataset does not have explicit indices, we follow their approach and use the shortest unique prefix of each ground-truth sequence as the index.
+We then cap each cluster at a maximum of 10 reads to match TReconLM's context length.
 This results in 9{,}729 test examples.

-\citet{bar2025scalable} report a failure rate of \(0.146 \) for DNAformer, whereas TReconLM achieves \(0.111\) with fewer reads and no dynamic-programming post-processing.
+\citet{bar2025scalable} report a failure rate of \(0.146 \) for DNAformer, whereas TReconLM achieves \(0.111\) with fewer reads and no dynamic-programming postprocessing.
 While DNAformer was trained on synthetic data generated using error statistics derived from the real dataset, TReconLM was pretrained on a fixed noise distribution and was not tuned to the Microsoft dataset.
 Thus, TReconLM performs better under worse initial conditions.